gertjuhh/docker-web/README.md

 ## php.ini changes
 Changes to the `php.ini` file require the PHP container to be rebuilt.
 `docker-compose up -d --build php`

+## Email
+MailHog contains an SMTP server which captures all outgoing mail.
+SMTP: `mailhog:1025`
+UI: `localhost:8025`